-Adoption fees can be variable, however generally we ask for $100 to adopt a single adult cat, $150 for a pair of adult cats, $100 for a senior cat, $175 for a single kitten and $175 for a pair of kittens.
+Adoption fees can be variable, however generally we ask for $125 to adopt a single adult cat, $200 for a pair of adult cats, $100 for a senior cat, $175 for a single kitten and $250 for a pair of kittens.

 Almost all our animals over six months old are spayed/neutered before adoption.
 Sometimes with kittens, they have not had time to have their surgery.
 In that case, there is a $50/cat spay/neuter deposit.
 Once the kittens are old enough for the surgery you can use your veterinarian for the procedure and then submit proof whereupon we will refund your deposit.
 Alternatively you can go through BBAWC and a spay/neuter clinic.
 You would need to bring the animal to the clinic or a midway point early on the morning of surgery and pick up that evening.
 In that case, the deposit goes toward the cost of the procedure and is not refunded.